D-Chase-H/mail_merge_scheduler/readme.rst

   and information so anyone can teach themselves programming.
 - The Google Foo.Bar challenge team and HackerRanks.com for showing me how fun and powerful programming can be!
-- And a tip of the hat to all the open source third-party libraries used in this project!
+- A tip of the hat to all the open source third-party libraries used in this project!
+- Thank you to all those who contributed with pull requests!